 How much weight will I lose?

 Weight-loss results vary from patient to patient, and the amount of weight you may lose depends on several things.
-First of all, the band needs to be adjusted appropriately and that can take several adjustments.
-Also a lot depends on how committed you are to your new lifestyle and the changes that you need to make in your eating behaviors.
-The surgery is not magic and the pounds don’t just disappear without effort.
-We are happy with one pound a week, although usually we see a little quicker weight loss at the beginning.
+First of all, the band needs to be adjusted appropriately, and that can take several adjustments.
+Also, a lot depends on how committed you are to your new lifestyle and the changes that you need to make in your eating behaviors.
+The surgery is not magic, and the pounds don’t just disappear without effort.
+We are happy with one pound a week, although usually, we see a little quicker weight loss at the beginning.
 It usually takes a couple of years to lose 100 pounds.

-Lap-band patients tend to lose the weight a little slower than gastric bypass patients but are less likely to gain weight back due to its adjustability.
+Lap-band patients tend to lose weight a little slower than gastric bypass patients but are less likely to gain the weight back due to its adjustability.
 You should focus on long-term weight loss and remember that it is important to lose weight gradually while reducing obesity-related risks and improving your health.

 Does the lap-band require frequent office visits after surgery?

-Regular follow up are expected and vital to successful weightloss.
-We like to see our patients every two to four weeks after that until your band is tight enough and then once a month for the first year and/or until weight-loss goals are achieved and then every six months to a year after that.
+Regular follow up are expected and vital to successful weight loss.
+We like to see our patients every two to four weeks after that until your band is tight enough and then once a month for the first year and/or until weight-loss goals are achieved, and then every six months to a year after that.

-Does the Lap-Band limit any physical activity?
+Does the lap-band limit any physical activity?

-No, it does not affect or hamper physical activity including aerobics, stretching and strenuous exercise.
+No, it does not affect or hamper physical activity, including aerobics, stretching, and strenuous exercise.

 How is the band adjusted?

-They are performed by an experienced nurse or Dr. Hansen in the office.
+Adjustments are performed by an experienced nurse or Dr. Hansen in the office.
 A local anesthetic is given and a needle is passed through the skin into the access port to add or remove saline.
 This process most often takes only a few minutes.
 Most patients say it is nearly painless.